courselabs/docker/labs/multi-stage/README.md

 The whoami app supports an option to configure the port it listens on, so you can use a non-standard port and potentially run with tighter security.

-Your goal for this lab is to run the whoami app in a container - using the `-port` argument to listen on a specific port.
+Your goal for this lab is to run the whoami app in a container - using the `-port` application argument to listen on a specific port.
 What happens when you run a container with the `-P` (`--publish-all`) option?
 Does Docker map the new port correctly?

 What do you need to do to run a working container?